Kkavindu/kavindu-webpages.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋🏼 Hello there, I'm Kavindu!"
+title: "📢 Welcome to My Professional Portfolio"
 author_profile: true
 redirect_from:
   - /about/